Nipple: Discharge

 Sometimes, babies can have nipple discharge.
 This is caused by hormones from the mother before birth.
 It usually goes away in two weeks.
 Cancers such as Paget's disease (a rare type of cancer involving the skin of the nipple) can also cause nipple discharge.

 Nipple discharge that is not normal is bloody, comes from only one nipple, or comes out on its own without squeezing or touching the nipple.
 Nipple discharge is more likely to be normal if it comes out of both nipples or happens when the nipples are squeezed.
 Squeezing the nipple to check for discharge can make it worse.
 Leaving the nipple alone may make the discharge stop.

 Nipple discharge in a male is usually of more concern.
 Most of the time a mammogram and an examination of the fluid is done.
 A biopsy is often performed.
 A fine needle aspiration (FNA) biopsy can be fast and least painful.
 A very thin, hollow needle and slight suction will be used to remove a small sample from under the nipple.
 Using a local anesthetic to numb the skin may not be necessary since a thin needle is used for the biopsy.
 Receiving an injection to prevent pain from the biopsy may be more painful than the biopsy itself.

 Some men develop a condition known as gynecomastia, in which the breast tissue under the nipple develops and grows.
 Discharge from the nipple can occur.
 The nipple may swell in some men possibly due to increased levels of estrogen.

 Appearance

-Prior to puberty, the nipples on girls are very similar to boys.
+Prior to puberty, the nipples of girls are very similar to those of boys.

 Changes in appearance may be normal or related to disease.